gao-lab/PUMCH-SLE-sc/env/README.md

 ```

 # Python env
-Please install following packages in python > 3.8 in a new conda environment.
+Please install following packages in a new conda environment with python > 3.8.
 - snakemake
 - scanpy
 - scvelo